 To align with most methods, we use the \claude model as the LLM in \sys. ~\cref{appx:implement} shows our implementation details.
 We report two metrics \textit{Resolved Rate} (\%): the percentage of resolved instances in the benchmark,\footnote{An instance/issue is resolved means the patch fixes the issue while passing all hidden functionality tests.} and \textit{Average Cost} (\$): the average model API cost of running the tool on each instance.
-For the baselines, we retrieve their performance from their submission logs on the SWE-Bench and their papers and official blogs.
+For the baselines, we retrieve their performance from their submission logs on the SWE-bench and their papers and official blogs.

-\textbf{Results.} \cref{tab:swe_bench_leaderboards} shows the performance of \sys and selected baselines on two subsets of the SWE-Bench benchmark.
+\textbf{Results.} \cref{tab:swe_bench_leaderboards} shows the performance of \sys and selected baselines on two subsets of the SWE-bench benchmark.
 Although, on both benchmarks, the closed-source methods achieve the highest performance, their internal design and methodology are not publicly available and we cannot assess their stability.
 Notably, the cost of \codestory is 20$\times$ higher than \sys.
-The cost of \globant is more comparable to \sys on SWE-Bench-Lite, but we cannot assess their performance and cost on SWE-Bench-Verified.
-Among open-source methods, \openhands achieves higher resolved rates than the human-based planning tool, \agentless, on both benchmarks.
-However, \openhands has a higher cost than \agentless, i.e., around $91.07\%$ more expensive on SWE-Bench Lite when using the same \claude.
-This result validates our discussion in Section~\ref{subsec:tech_overview}, human-based planning is more cost-efficient than agent-based planning, and agent-based planning has the potential to achieve higher optimal resolved rates.
+The cost of \globant is more comparable to \sys on SWE-bench Lite, but we cannot assess their performance and cost on SWE-bench Verified.
+Among open-source methods, \openhands achieves higher resolved rates than the rule-based planning tool, \agentless, on both benchmarks.
+However, \openhands has a higher cost than \agentless on SWE-bench Lite when using the same \claude.
+This result validates our discussion in Section~\ref{subsec:tech_overview}, rule-based planning is more cost-efficient than agent-based planning, and agent-based planning has the potential to achieve higher optimal resolved rates.

 In comparison, \sys demonstrates a clear advantage in balancing resolved rate and cost.
-On SWE-Bench Lite, it resolves 45.33\% (136/300) of the issues, outperforming all open-source methods with a low cost of \$0.97 per instance.
-Similarly, on SWE-Bench Verified, \sys achieves a resolved rate of 53.60\% (268/500), surpassing all open-source methods while maintaining the same cost efficiency of \$0.99 per instance.
+On SWE-bench Lite, it resolves 45.33\% (136/300) of the issues, outperforming all open-source methods with a low cost of \$0.97 per instance.
+Similarly, on SWE-bench Verified, \sys achieves a resolved rate of 53.60\% (268/500), surpassing all open-source methods while maintaining the same cost efficiency of \$0.99 per instance.
 These results highlight the efficacy and cost-efficiency of \sys.